• Follow Us

 Sikkim

-Sikkim is an Indian state in the North East of the country.
-The Himalayan state borders Chinese Tibet in the North, Nepal in the West, the Indian state of West Bengal in the south and Bhutan in the East.
+Sikkim is an Indian state in the northeast of the country.
+The Himalayan state borders Chinese Tibet in the North, Nepal in the West, the Indian state of West Bengal in the South and Bhutan in the East.
 It is one of the smallest states in India and has a population of just over 6,00,000.
 Tourism is the main industry in the state.
-In fact, the annual tourist inflow in the state has surpassed the population of the state.
+The annual tourist inflow in the state has surpassed the population of the state.

 The state is legendary for its peaceful nature and simplicity.
 Famous for Kanchenjunga, the third highest mountain in the world at 8586m, the mountain state offers a tremendous variety of plants and wildlife besides a diverse ethnic mix of people with rich cultural traditions.